 Nothing!
 The Jeanie Project provides you with free access to KIM and our legal advisers do not charge for their services – they are pro bono advisers.
 Everything is free.

 What support/training will be provided to implement KIM in our organisation?

 KIM is a user moderated tool, meaning it cannot be used by clients directly, it must be used by a trained operator.
 Operators do not need any specific legal knowledge to operate the system – just an understanding of how to use it.
 Each community group or charity will be provided with free training for key personnel and ongoing free support from The Jeanie Project.

 Who provides the free legal advice?

-The Jeanie Project has a pool of approved pro bono legal advisers, all of whom are qualified solicitors or, in some cases, supervised trainees, registered with the Solicitor Regulatory Authority (SRA) in England and Wales.
+In addition to existing local advice infrastructure, The Jeanie Project is growing a pool of approved pro bono legal advisers, all of whom are qualified solicitors or, in some cases, supervised trainees, registered with the Solicitor Regulatory Authority (SRA) in England and Wales.
 The adviser will have no less than the minimum level of legal experience as would be required if the work in question was paid work.
 Advisers are required to adhere to The Jeanie Project’s Advice Delivery Protocol.
 Operators will not be expected to provide legal advice.

 What areas of law does The Jeanie Project provide advice on?

 The Jeanie Project currently offers advice on employment and housing law.
 This will be extended in future to debt and immigration.
 The content of KIM is verified by experienced legal experts to ensure it is up to date and accurate.